thoughtbot/administrate/docs/customizing_dashboards.md

 `:searchable` - Specify if the attribute should be considered when searching.
 Default is `false`.

 `:truncate` - Set the number of characters to display in the index view.
 Defaults to `50`.

+**Field::Url**

+`:searchable` - Specify if the attribute should be considered when searching.
+Default is `true`.

+`:truncate` - Set the number of characters to display in the index view.
+Defaults to `50`.